Nicks-Alt/loggingSuite/README.md

 ## *Installation Instructions:*
 1. Download the latest exe from [here](https://github.com/nicksuperiorservers/loggingSuite/releases/latest).
 2. Run the program.
 If the program asks you for your goal in a little dialog input box, then it has ran successfully, if not, make an issue report on the github repository [here](https://github.com/nicksuperiorservers/loggingSuite/issues/new). <br>
 2a.
-If Avast takes the executeable for <a href = https://github.com/nicksuperiorservers/loggingSuite/blob/master/Images/Interro.png>Interrogation</a>, press <b>More details</b> and Click on <b>I Trust This File</b>.
+If Avast takes the executeable for [Interrogation](https://github.com/nicksuperiorservers/loggingSuite/blob/master/Images/Interro.png), press <b>More details</b> and Click on <b>I Trust This File</b>.
 After that, Press <b>Settings</b> then Click on the bubble that shows <b>"Allow me to decide"</b>.
 Finally, run the program again and click on More options in the Avast popup and click <b>Run Anyway</b>.

 <h1> <b><i>General Information:</i></b> </h1>
 - Everyday the program will launch when the computer starts.
 It also creates a Desktop shortcut.<br>